goalie-jay/cathode/README.md

 ### Installing the Language Runtime

-~~To get started, download the latest release from the [releases page](https://github.com/rocky-horror/cathode/releases) and follow the installation instructions~~
+To get started, download the latest release from the [releases page](https://github.com/rocky-horror/cathode/releases)

-*	^ You would be able to do that if releases existed.
-They don't yet because the language is incomplete and highly unstable, so you'll have to compile the interpreter to use it
+*	^ The language is incomplete and highly unstable, so I recommend compiling the interpreter from source so you have access to a debugger

 ## Documentation